66-668_001 appeared on Page 3 of the Monday, September 19, 1966 edition of the newspaper as part of the article: "4 Indian Girls Attend High Schools."

 "Indian" is an outdated term used historically to refer to First Nations, Inuit, and Métis peoples in Canada which many find offensive.
 The use of the term in the file title has been maintained in keeping with Special Collections & Archives’ approach to language in archival descriptions, which prioritizes speaking openly about and clearly identifying problematic, harmful, and otherwise offensive records in the department’s holdings.
 This approach, while potentially upsetting, allows for the critical assessment and questioning of historical material by contemporary researchers.

 Image of Diane Waukey and Cheryl Johnston looking toward the camera with slight smiles as Diane points to Cape Croker on a map of Canada.

+The title was supplied by Kitchener-Waterloo Record staff.
 Photo caption from published version of 66-668_001: "Diane Waukey (left) points to Cape Croker, home town for her and Cheryl Johnston."
 The article identifies the four students as Ojibway.